citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Start abstracting the rasterizer cache from OpenGL ([#6013](https://github.com/citra-emu/citra/pull/6103)) by [GPUCode](https://github.com/GPUCode)

-As we are entering the mid 2023’s, Citra is long due a makeover!
+As we are entering the mid 2023’s, Citra is long due for a makeover!
-First on the list of things to make Citra shiny again is a polish of our OpenGL graphics backend.
+First on the list of things to make Citra shiny again is a to polish up our OpenGL graphics backend.

 A fundamental part of Citra’s renderer, regardless of the graphics API used, is a component known as the rasterizer cache, which is responsible for tracking all memory reads and writes to the emulated 3DS VRAM.
 The rasterizer cache is Citra’s version of the texture cache, a concept well known to avid emulation followers.

 *But why is this needed?*
 To answer said question, we need to look closer into the architecture of the 3DS.
-It, alongside other Nintendo consoles of the era like the Wii, uses a unified memory architecture (UMA), allowing both the CPU and the GPU to access the same memory region.
+It, alongside other Nintendo consoles of the era such as the Wii, uses a unified memory architecture (UMA), allowing both the CPU and the GPU to access the same memory region.
 Your computer, on the other hand, works much differently; the system RAM is separate from the video RAM.
 Access to system RAM from the CPU is relatively fast, something that’s not the case when it comes to video RAM.
 The latter can also be accessed by the CPU.
 There’s one problem though; doing that is very **slow**.

 The main function of the rasterizer cache in Citra is to keep textures in the host VRAM, in the computer’s GPU, so that the renderer can access them quickly while also keeping the host VRAM in sync with the emulated 3DS VRAM.
 This is particularly necessary for resolution upscaling.
 As an example, if you had to upload a 2560x1400 texture each frame, the performance would be terrible!